 Here at Floret we plant tens of thousands of tulips each year.
 There are a few different methods for growing these showy spring bloomers, depending on whether you simply want to add color to your spring landscape or harvest them in abundance as cut flowers.
 No matter how you plant them, be sure to pick a spot that gets full sun and doesn’t have any standing water, since really wet soils will encourage disease and rot.

-For the trench method, dig out a 3 foot wide trench to a depth of 6 inches, piling all the dirt to one side.
+For the trench method, dig out a 3-foot-wide (90 cm) trench to a depth of 6 inches (15 cm), piling all the dirt to one side.
 Sprinkle in a light dusting of organic bulb fertilizer and rake it in, smoothing the bottom at the same time.
-Working with a partner, with one person on each side of the trench, set the bulbs in pointy side up, like eggs in a carton.
-Close, but not touching.
+Working with a partner, with one person on each side of the trench, set the bulbs in pointed side up, like eggs in a carton, close but not touching.

-Once the bulbs are in, water them deeply, letting the drench fill up at least half way full with water, which encourages vigorous root growth, in turn producing even larger flowers.
-Backfill the trench, mulch the top with an inch or two of compost and lay down irrigation lines, watering deeply a few times throughout the winter.
+Once the bulbs are in, water them deeply, letting the drench fill at least half full with water, which encourages vigorous root growth, in turn producing even larger flowers.
+Backfill the trench, mulch the top with an inch or 2 (2.5 to 5 cm) of compost and lay down irrigation lines, watering deeply a few times throughout the winter.
 It’s really quite simple!

 Come spring, as the bulbs start to push up through the soil, it’s important to keep the beds weeded and also start watering more regularly.
-Harvest when the buds are just beginning to color, but before they have fully opened for the longest vase life.
+For the longest vase life, harvest when the buds are just beginning to color but before they have fully opened.

-Here at Floret, we treat our tulips as annuals, and actually pull the entire plant up, bulb and all, during harvest.
+Here at Floret, we treat our tulips as annuals and actually pull the entire plant up, bulb and all, during harvest.
 This gives us maximum stem length, extended storage, and a long vase life.
-With the bulb attached, tulips can be stored dry for up to one month in the cooler, because they are still connected to their food source.
+With the bulb attached, tulips can be stored dry for up to 1 month in the cooler because they are still connected to their food source.
 When it’s time to use them, cut off the bulb and place stems into water with flower food.